 And there is still more.
 It is possible to search comments too.
 There’s a column filter in Reports that can show you which workflow runs have comments on them.

 Can you imagine the headache it will cause if you have to onboard multiple new employees at once?

 Thankfully, you have an employee onboarding workflow that can handle that regardless of the number of employees that need onboarding.
 Your new hires can go through the process at their own pace, all you have to do to move them along is to send them a run link and approve a task from time to time.

 But what if you or one of your hires discovers a mistake somewhere through the workflow?
-Does this mean you will have to stop all your new hires who are part way through their own workflow runs and go through all their individual workflows, manually update them, then get each to start over again?
+Does this mean you will have to stop all your new hires who are partway through their workflow runs and go through all their workflows, manually update them, and then get each to start over again?

 You don’t have to.
 Process Street allows you to update all workflow runs immediately when you make changes to a workflow.
-Make the correction once, and all workflow runs are updated instantly.
+Correct once, and all workflow runs are updated instantly.

 5. Using form fields and transferring data seamlessly